-Effective January 1, 2023, except as provided below, each month the City shall contribute to a cafeteria plan on behalf of each represented employee an amount equal to the total of the premium for coverage under the lowest cost HMO insurance and the high option dental plan (for employee plus one tier, dental premiums are calculated at the employee plus child rate), all of which shall not exceed the amounts specified below.
-The amount that employees may receive under the City's Cafeteria cash back option shall be limited to \$558.35 per month: (July 2021)
+Effective January 1, 2026, except as provided below, each month the City shall contribute to a cafeteria plan on behalf of each employee an amount equal to the total of the premiums for coverage under the lowest cost HMO insurance and the high option dental family rate (for employee plus one tier, dental premiums are calculated at the employee plus child rate) + \$100 per tier (not including the cash back option).
+The tier (employee only, employee + 1, or employee + family), otherwise referred to as the applicable cafeteria allotment, is based off the employee's medical insurance enrollment.
+The City's contribution shall not exceed the actual expenditures for the aforementioned coverage.
+The amount that employees may receive under the City's Cafeteria cash back option shall be limited to \$558.35 per month.